svenkle/nuget-server/README.md

 You can configure many different features of the host using the **applicationhost.config** file located in **Host\\Website\\Configuration**.

 ### API Key, Package location etc.
-You can customise all of the normal NuGet.Server functionality by editing the **Web.config** located in the Website folder under the application root.
+You can customise all of the normal NuGet.Server functionality by editing the **Web.config** located in **Host\\Website**.
 Further documentation on the configuration settings can be found [here](https://docs.microsoft.com/en-us/nuget/hosting-packages/nuget-server).

 ## FAQ
 ### How is this different to the Cassini based NuGet Server?